geraldjust/GUI_HID_uploader/README.md

 Written in Java, with hidapi java wrapper.
 You need to install "ControlP5" by doing the following: click : "Sketch"(on menu bar) ---> "import library" -----> "add library..."
-Once you open dialog box, look for "ControlP5" adn install.
+Once you open dialog box, look for "ControlP5" and install.

 open the PDE file and run!